MyArtGallery

 Fremantle's Art Gallery Hub: Where History Meets Contemporary Practice

-The suburb's location also means easy access via public transport from central Perth, and its compact geography makes it feasible to combine a gallery visit with other cultural activities—a visit to the Fremantle Prison, lunch at one of the riverside cafés, or a walk along the historic cappuccino strip.
-For interstate and international visitors, Fremantle has become a destination in itself, so viewing botanical art here exists within a broader experience of Perth's most historically evocative neighbourhood.
+The suburb's also easy to reach by public transport from the city, and it's compact enough to combine a gallery visit with other things, like checking out Fremantle Prison, grabbing lunch by the river, or wandering the cappuccino strip.
+For visitors from interstate or overseas, Fremantle's become a destination in its own right.
+So when you come to look at botanical art here, it's part of a bigger experience of Perth's most historically interesting neighbourhood.

 Kings Park: Botanical Context and the Art-Nature Intersection